google/material-design-lite/README.md

 ## Quickstart

-[Download](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what we include in the `app` directory.
+[Download](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `app` directory.

-We provide 2 HTML starting points, from which you can choose:
+There are two HTML starting points, from which you can choose:

 - `index.html` - the default starting point, containing layout and a slide-out menu
 - `basic.html` - includes no layout

-Be sure to look over the [Installation Docs](docs/install.md) to verify your environment is prepared to run WSK.
+Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run WSK.
+Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.

 ## Web Performance